Ready Your Story for Submission to Publisher

 • Ending – At the story’s end, center “END” in capital letters two lines below the last line.

 While the manuscript basics presented here are fairly standard across the industry, always read the magazine’s or publisher’s writer’s guidelines to see if they have some unique requirement that breaks these recommendations.
-This is particularly true for e-magazines, which also are concerned about the ease of posting your accepted story onto a website.
+This is particularly true for e-magazines, which also are concerned about the ease of posting your accepted story onto a website and so may have different requirements.

 Discover more from Inventing Reality Editing Service